 Natural girls everywhere know that wash day usually means you, your hair, and your arsenal of beauty products will spend the entire day together.
 I am more of a low maintenance natural, but if you find that your hair type is still dry post-wash day, you may want to give the Maximum Hydration Method a try.

 While this method might be new to you, many of the steps and ingredients (like apple cider vinegar spray and bentonite clay) will likely be familiar to you.
-Ahead, we're breaking down exactly how to master the Maximum Hydration Method—just be prepared to invest some time and patience.
+For even more tips, I consulted with a few natural hair experts to get their take.
+Scroll on to lean how to use the maximum hydration method to hydrate and moisturize natural hair.

 Step 1: The Cherry Lola Treatment